Primate Freedom Project - Education, Advocacy, Support Primate Freedom Project - Education, Advocacy, Support

 However, the U retained the right to redact, or black out, certain

 information it claims proprietary.
-This will include researchers' names,
+This will include researchers'

 addresses and contact information because of safety concerns.
 According